Texas Security Deposit Laws

 ‘Reasonable’ here would mean any amount not exceeding 2X the monthly rent.

 Keep in mind that the amount should be enough to cover any potential financial liabilities that can arise during a tenancy.
+Make sure that landlords are also setting the price based on market rates and abiding by the Texas Fair Housing laws.

-Handling a Tenant’s Security Deposit
+Handling a Renter’s Security Deposit

 • Store it in an interest-bearing account.